 - e.
 Believing: what people believe about God, humanity and the natural world - f.
 Story: how and why some stories are sacred and important in religion - g.
 Celebrations: how and why celebrations are important in religion - h.
-Symbols: how and why symbols express religious meaning - Leaders and teachers:
+Symbols: how and why symbols express religious meaning - i.
+Leaders and teachers: figures who have an influence on others locally, nationally and globally in religion - j.
+Belonging: where and how people belong and why belonging is important - k.
+Myself: who I am and my uniqueness as a person in a family and community and

-Experiences and opportunities
+Experiences opportunities